solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 **DEPRECATED: Please use [getSignaturesForAddress](jsonrpc-api.md#getsignaturesforaddress) instead** This method is expected to be removed in solana-core v2.0

-Returns confirmed signatures for transactions when the address is present in the compact-array of account addresses of a transaction.
+Returns signatures for confirmed transactions that include the given address in their `accountKeys` list.
 Returns signatures backwards in time from the provided signature or most recent confirmed block

 #### Parameters: